flamerged/things3-mcp/README.md

 To find your authorization token:
 1. Open Things3
 2. Go to Settings → General
-3. Look for "Authorization Token" section
+3. Click "Enable Things URLs"
+4. Click "Manage"
-4. Copy the token value
+5. Copy the authorization token value

 You can also create a `.env` file (see `.env.example`).